aragon/hack/docs/tutorial.md

 ### Tests

 If you feel like to keep learning about the Aragon stack right away.
 A great way of doing it is including some tests on your app.
-Check the [tests examples](https://github.com/aragon/aragon-react-boilerplate/blob/master/test/app.test.js) of the react boilerplate repo for ideas.
+Check the [test examples](https://github.com/aragon/aragon-react-boilerplate/blob/master/test/app.test.js) of the react boilerplate repo for ideas.

 ### Publishing

 Now that we're confident that our app will work and amaze the world, we should publish it.
-You can follow the publish guide to learn [how to publish in different environments](guides-publish.md).
+You can follow the publishing guide to learn [how to publish in different environments](guides-publish.md).

 ### Documentation